ocornut/imgui/docs/README.md

 - Note that C bindings ([cimgui](https://github.com/cimgui/cimgui)) are auto-generated, you can use its json/lua output to generate bindings for other languages.

 [Useful Extensions/Widgets](https://github.com/ocornut/imgui/wiki/Useful-Extensions) wiki page:
-- Text editors, node editors, timeline editors, plotting, software renderers, remote network access, memory editors, gizmos etc.
+- Text editors, node editors, timeline editors, plotting, software renderers, remote network access, memory editors, gizmos, etc.

 Also see [Wiki](https://github.com/ocornut/imgui/wiki) for more links and ideas.